owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 - [ ] add a system tag "smoke" to two files (details panel → Tags)
 - [ ] use the tag filter / search to list files tagged "smoke" — both files appear
 - [ ] remove the tag from one file — the filter now shows only the other
+- [ ] mark two files and a folder as favorites
+- [ ] select Favorites (left-hand menu bar) - the favorite files and folder are listed

 ## Case 11: Notifications

 Apps: `notifications`

 Admin:
+- [ ] go to Settings, Admin, Sharing and unselect "Automatically accept new incoming local user shares"
 - [ ] run cron at least once: `occ system:cron`
 - [ ] share a file with Marie